Zhuinden/simple-stack/README.md

 - [BackStack](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/Backstack.java): exposes operators for manipulating the backstack, and stores current history.
 - [StateChanger](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChanger.java): interface for a class that listens to changes inside the Backstack.
-- [StateChange](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChange.java): represents a state change inside the backstack, providing previous state, new state, and the direction of the change.
+- [StateChange](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChange.java): represents a savedState change inside the backstack, providing previous savedState, new savedState, and the direction of the change.

 - [StateChange.Direction](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChange.java): represents the direction of the change.
-- [StateChanger.Callback](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChanger.java): the callback that signals to the backstack that the state change is complete.
+- [StateChanger.Callback](https://github.com/Zhuinden/simple-stack-demo/blob/master/demo-stack/src/main/java/com/zhuinden/simplestackdemo/stack/StateChanger.java): the callback that signals to the backstack that the savedState change is complete.

 ## Operators

-The Backstack provides 3 convenient operators for manipulating state.
+The Backstack provides 3 convenient operators for manipulating savedState.

-- `goTo()`: if state does not previously exist in the backstack, then adds it to the stack.
-Otherwise navigate back to given state.
+- `goTo()`: if savedState does not previously exist in the backstack, then adds it to the stack.
+Otherwise navigate back to given savedState.
-- `goBack()`: returns boolean if state change is in progress, or if there are more than 1 entries in history (and handled the back press).
+- `goBack()`: returns boolean if savedState change is in progress, or if there are more than 1 entries in history (and handled the back press).
 Otherwise, return false.
-- `setHistory()`: sets the state to the provided elements.
+- `setHistory()`: sets the savedState to the provided elements.

 ## What does it do?

 Currently, the backstack stores the screens, and persists them across configuration change / process death.

-The backstack also allows navigation between the states, and enables handling this state change using the `StateChanger`.
+The backstack also allows navigation between the savedStates, and enables handling this savedState change using the `StateChanger`.

 ## How does it work?

-The backstack must be initialized with at least one initial state, and a state changer must be set when it is able to handle the state change.
+The backstack must be initialized with at least one initial savedState, and a savedState changer must be set when it is able to handle the savedState change.

-Setting a state changer begins an `initialization` (in Flow terms, a bootstrap traversal), which provides a state change in form of `{[], [{...}, {...}]}`.
+Setting a savedState changer begins an `initialization` (in Flow terms, a bootstrap traversal), which provides a savedState change in form of `{[], [{...}, {...}]}`.

-Afterwards, the backstack operators allow changing between states.
+Afterwards, the backstack operators allow changing between savedStates.

 ``` java
 public class MainActivity